nprapps/app-template/README.md

 Install requirements
 --------------------

-Node.js is required for the JST compiler.
+Node.js is required for the static asset pipeline.
 If you don't already have it, get it like this:

 ```
 brew install node